 Our Cause: Psoriasis

 The key cause we focus on as a non-profit organization, is psoriasis.* Psoriasis is a painful, severe, chronic non-communicable disease (NCD) of the immune system.
-It affects over 125 million people around the world.
+It affects millions of people around the world.
 Symptoms are most visible on the skin, which can become inflamed, bleed, crack, itch or shed scales.
 However, psoriasis is not a skin disease.
 Over a third of people living with psoriasis of the skin also develop psoriatic arthritis.
 This is a type of inflammatory arthritis affecting your joints and tendons.

 Having psoriasis can be a heavy physical, social, emotional and economic burden.
 It may also increase the risk of developing other conditions like heart disease or diabetes.
 While there is currently no cure for psoriasis, there is a range of treatment options to alleviate symptoms.
 We recommend anyone with psoriasis to contact a doctor (ideally a dermatologist or rheumatologist) to receive a correct diagnosis and set up an individual treatment plan.